liyi5895/collaborative-editor/memory-bank/activeContext.md

 ### Technical Decisions
 1. **State Management**: Using React Query for server state management instead of Redux or other global state management libraries to reduce complexity
 2. **Editor Framework**: Chose Slate.js over other rich text editors (Draft.js, Quill.js) for its flexibility and extensibility
-3. **AI Integration**: Using LangChain and LangGraph for AI assistant functionality to leverage their workflow management capabilities
+3. **AI Integration**: Using LangChain and LangGraph with OpenRouter API for AI assistant functionality to leverage real LLM models
+4. **LLM Provider**: Using OpenRouter API to access multiple LLM models through a single API
-4. **Storage Strategy**: Currently using in-memory storage for simplicity, but designed with future database integration in mind
+5. **Storage Strategy**: Currently using in-memory storage for simplicity, but designed with future database integration in mind

 ### UX Decisions
 1. **Layout Design**: Split-screen layout with document editor and chat panel side by side for seamless interaction
 2. **Suggestion Handling**: AI suggestions are displayed in a separate panel with accept/reject options
 3. **Document Navigation**: Simple list view for documents with clear creation and selection options
 4. **Formatting Controls**: Toolbar with common formatting options for ease of use
+5. **Model Selection**: Dropdown menu in the chat header for selecting different LLM models

 ## Important Patterns and Preferences